azuredevcollege/cognitive-services-kitchen-sink/README.md

    Go to your GitHub page which should be something like YOUR_GITHUB_NAME.github.io/cognitive-services-kitchen-sink/

+1. From now on, every time you push a commit to your remote repository (GitHub), the GitHub page will be updated.

-2. Go to the _Settings_ page and paste in your multi-service Cognitive Services subscription key and select the service's region.
+1. Go to the _Settings_ page and paste in your multi-service Cognitive Services subscription key and select the service's region.
 Moreover, also paste your Face Service subscription key and endpoint.
-If you do not have those services yet, first deploy them on the Azure Portal.
+If you do not have created those resources yet, first deploy them on the Azure Portal.

-3. Go to the different pages _Speech_, _Face_, _Translator_ and _Language_ to try out the cognitive services in action.
-(We will try out the Custom Vision service in the next challenge.)
+1. Go to the different pages _Speech_, _Face_, _Translator_ and _Language_ to try out the cognitive services in action (We will try out the Custom Vision service in the next challenge.). **Info**: The Speech service only works using the GitHub page.
+It does not work using the local site.

-4. Open the source code in Visual Studio code and check it out.
+1. Open the source code in Visual Studio code and check it out.
 Under _src_ > _views_ you can find the different pages of the cognitive services.
 See how these services are deployed using the JavaScript SDK or Rest API calls written in JavaScript.

 ## Challenge 2 - Publish and use your Custom Vision image classifier